phimisci/mmm-web-app-os/README.md

 This application was developed by Thomas Jurczyk ([thomjur](https://github.com/thomjur) on GitHub) for the journal [Philosophy and the Mind Sciences](https://philosophymindscience.org/) as part of a project funded by the German Research Foundation (DFG).

 ## Versions

+### Version 1.0.2

+- small bugfix: added filter to processing pipeline (which were missing for some reason)

 ### Version 1.0.0